Get insider access

 Our Verdict

 The Dell AW3225QF is outstanding for PC gaming.
 It has a near-instantaneous response time that results in crisp motion, and it has low input lag for a responsive feel.
-Its near-infinite contrast ratio and perfect black uniformity are also ideal for dark room gaming as blacks look deep and inky, and it also gets bright enough to make highlights pop, and colors look vivid.
+Its near-infinite contrast ratio and perfect black uniformity are also ideal for dark room gaming, and blacks look deep and inky.
+It also gets bright enough for highlights to pop, and colors look vivid.
 While it supports all common VRR formats to reduce screen tearing, there's noticeable VRR flicker with changing frame rates, which is disappointing if your PC can't maintain consistent frame rates.

 Pros